• Menu

 Potential Health Effects of PFAS Chemicals from Research

 PFAS (aka PFCs or perfluorinated chemicals, including PFOA and PFOS) are added to many products we purchase to make them “stain-resistant,” “grease-proof,” and “water-resistant.”
-In food packaging, they are used in popcorn bags, pizza boxes, fast food canisters & wrappers, and the flat dish on the bottom of cakes.
+In food packaging, these harmful chemicals are used in popcorn bags, pizza boxes, fast food canisters & wrappers, and the flat dish on the bottom of cakes.
 They are also in carpeting, furniture, & clothing as “stain-proof” agents.
 You can also find them on non-stick pans, some tooth flosses, and cosmetics.

 Here is the list of health problems (PFAS) perfluorinated chemicals are linked with.